Where Goldfinches are Made of Real Gold

 Hm.
 I wasn’t aware of its status as the first Audubon center in the US.
 That’s pretty cool… We also didn’t walk the trails because it was raining and well, because we had a full day ahead of us still.

-Audubon Greenwich’s main sanctuary is the site located at 613 Riversville Road, which is comprised of 285 acres, with 7 miles of walking trails.
+Audubon Greenwich’s main sanctuary is comprised of 285 acres, with 7 miles of walking trails.
 There you will find the Kimberlin Nature Education Center building with exhibits, staff offices and classrooms.
 The Center contains the Hilfiger Children’s Learning Center with hands-on nature activities and interpretive natural history exhibits, the Kiernan Hall Nature Art Gallery, a Wildlife Viewing Window and honey bee hive exhibit, a Nature Gift Store: books, binoculars, birdfeeders, gifts.
-The Kimberlin Center is also available for event rentals and children’s parties.
 Audubon Greenwich is comprised of 11 other sanctuaries totaling 686 acres of woodlands, meadows, and wetlands, and 15 additional miles of hiking trails.

 The Center seems to focus heavily on the various hawks and raptors around Greenwich.
 I don’t begrudge them that – No one loves lesser-known hawks more than I do.
 They have a cool set of hanging birds above the entrance and a very nice display about the various species.
 The hawk-heavy theme continues around the entire first room: A display about Hawk Mountain in Pennsylvania (I’ve been there!
 Several times!), and another fine one showing the hawk migration patterns in the eastern US.